bwmarrin/dca/cmd/dca/README.md

 dca is a command line tool that provides an example implementation of the DCA audio format.

-This tool accepts json metadata from a file, and raw PCM from stdin and outputs valid DCA0 data on stdout.
+This tool accepts raw PCM from stdin and outputs valid DCA0 data on stdout.

 **NOTE:** Currently this tool only supports DCA0.
 DCA1 will be added later.